Child Custody Modification Lawyer

 Q: Do allegations of domestic violence affect child custody outcomes?

 A: This depends, as not all allegations of violence or mistreatment are true.
 Sometimes, one parent may wrongfully claim the other is abusive or a drug addict, as a strategy to win custody of the child.
 However, the judge is likely to evaluate the evidence brought against that parent for legitimacy first.
 A parent that has a history of being harmful to the other parent or child, is unlikely to be awarded custody.
-If you are concerned about allegations of domestic violence, speak with your child custody modification lawyer Frisco, TX turns to for advice on what to do.
+If you are concerned about allegations of domestic violence, speak with your child custody turns for advice on what to do.